UPCOMING: Friday September 21, 2018

 March 8, 2018: Uneven Footprints: Class and Geographies of Carbon Responsibility

-Dr. Matthew Huber, Department of Geography, Syracuse University had a presentation on carbon responsibility.
+Dr. Matthew Huber, Department of Geography, Syracuse University presented the inaugural CTED lecture on carbon responsibility.
 Who wrecked the climate?
 We are normally told that climate responsibility is diffuse.
 Particularly in the Global North it is “all of us” with our high carbon footprints and affluent lifestyles.
 In this talk, he used theories of social class to critique this narrative and argue that climate responsibility is actually quite concentrated among the small minority of people who own, control and profit from production.
 He suggests this class approach to climate politics yields dramatically different policy recommendations for how to address the crisis of climate change.

 CTED and the Law School welcomed a State Department trade delegation made up of business and government leaders from six central Asian countries to discuss trade and development issues.